This page was last updated January 6th 2021. No further updates and maintenance will be performed on it.

 Open since: April 2015

-2015 saw the beginning of something wondrous: the first microbrewery in Bucharest fired up its brewing kettles and put its fermenting vessels to work, and the resulting beers meant that the Romanian craft beer scene would never be the same again.
+2015 saw the beginning of something wondrous: one of the most revolutionary breweries in Bucharest fired up its brewing kettles and put its fermenting vessels to work, and the resulting beers meant that the Romanian craft beer scene would never be the same again.
 Taking inspiration from British independent breweries (namely BrewDog) and driven by a rebellious attitude towards the generic yellow beers in green bottles, Ground Zero lived up to its name in terms of both inspiring and shaping the way artisan beer is now brewed in the country.

 In June 2017, they released a new range which, while still brewed in their craft beer studio, goes by a different name: Deranj.
-Currently available in only two varieties, a wheat and a Kölsch style ale, this range is mainly aimed at retail consumers.
+Currently available in only three varieties, a wheat, a Kölsch style ale and an IPA, this range is mainly aimed at retail consumers.
 However, in spite of the fact that it is more readily available in designated supermarkets and not packing as much of a punch as their core range, it continues to challenge the way Romanian drinkers perceive beer and their expectations of it.

 In 2018, their expansion plans took on full swing, and after they helped launch 3 Romanian gypsy breweries, they also decided to permanently allocate on of their fermenting vessels to any upcoming brewers who might need a hand making a breach into the market.
+The new kids on the block had a communal release in December 2018, with the addition of Antidot Brewing, Tomești Hill Brewery and Brews Brothers.
 Needless to say, if you’re looking for the spawning point of Romanian gypsy brewers, the studio in Băneasa is the place to go.

-And to top it all, it is worth mentioning the fact that they are also one of the 5 founding breweries behind the Romanian Craft Beer Producers’ Association.
+It is also worth mentioning that Ground Zero are also one of the 5 founding breweries behind the Romanian Craft Beer Producers’ Association.

 Ground Zero have become a well established presence on the beer drinking scene, and their beers can be found in numerous places across the country, from specialized shops to bars and restaurants, either by 330ml bottle or draft.
-Apart from their bar and taphouse, you can also sample them in these locations.
+What we recommend is heading down to their tap house at Hangar by Ground Zero, where you can enjoy some truly amazing food on the side, or if you’re lucky, attend one of the mini-festivals and tasting sessions they sometimes organize.
+Additionally, you can also sample them in these locations.